lawnguyen/postgres-db-anonymizer/README.md

 - Pip
 - PostgreSQL

+## Running the Utility

+Navigate to this directory.

+Fill out the config.yaml file with connection information and desired transformations/masks.

+Install dependencies with

+### `pip install -r requirements.txt`

+Run the utility with

+### `python3 main.py`

 ## Config Sections

 All configuration lives in the [./config.yaml](./config.yaml) file.
 Please be mindful of indentation, as yaml is sensitive to whitespace.